Bjørnestad

-Bjørnestad is a village in Sirdal municipality in Agder county, Norway.
+Bjørnestad is a village in Sirdal Municipality in Agder county, Norway.
 The village is located about 10 km west of the village of Tonstad, just west of the lake Bjørnestadvatnet.
 The village is known for the Bjørnestad Skisenter skiing resort.

 Bjørnestad Skisenter

 The village is known for its small ski resort.
 The resort has one T-bar lift that pulls skiers 800 m up a mountain.
 Although very small, it has got some great skiing terrain for more experienced skiers.
 The slope is about 37% steep on average, which makes it the steepest ski resort in Sirdal.
-Bjørnestad Skisenter uses this fact in their slogan: brattest i Sirdal (English: "Steepest in Sirdal").
+Bjørnestad Skisenter uses this fact in their slogan: brattest i Sirdal (Steepest in Sirdal).